 If we have determined the center of mass of the quadcopter, you can also calculate the total moment (torque) around that center resulting from the thrust forces.

 M = r1 * F1 + r2 * F2 + r3 * F3 + r4 * F4 + M1 + M2 + M3 + M4 (where M1…M4 are moments around the rotors themselves and r1*F1…r4*F4 being the moments that are the reactions from the rotation of the rotors in clock wise and anti-clockwise direction.)

 In order for the quadcopter to accelerate or decelerate, the resultant force and moment has to be non-zero.
 For example, for the quadcopter to vertically ascend, the resultant force has to be non-zero, increase the motor speed while keeping the thrust of the motors equal.

 Mass * acceleration (ma) = FRes

 Similarly, if you reduce the motor speeds, the quadcopter will descend.

 Hence, a combination of the motor thrusts and the weight of the quadcopter determines the direction of the acceleration.

+Understanding this is very important to truly understand how quadcopters work.
 Since we need a FRes = ma to ascend or descend the quadrotor to a desired height x, we can write a (acceleration) as a = d^2x/dt^2 (second order derivative) = x’’.

 Also, let us introduce u = 1/m * FRes.